 Benefits of Eating Weetabix

-Because the wholewheat is used to make Weetabix, the biscuits are a wholegrain which adds a tick in the the ‘yes they’re healthy box’ and provides many of the health benefits potentially associated with eating Weetabix.
+Because the wholewheat is used to make Weetabix, the biscuits are a wholegrain which adds a tick in the ‘yes they’re healthy box’ and provides many of the health benefits potentially associated with eating Weetabix.

 Wholegrains are the best form of starchy carbohydrate that you can eat.
-Not only do they contain more nutrients than the more refined type of carbohydrate, they also have more fibre and keep you fuller for longer.
+Not only do they contain more nutrients than the more refined type of carbohydrates, they also have more fibre and keep you fuller for longer.

-If that wasn’t enough of a reason to load your bowl, research from Harvard University Medical School found that people who eat the most wholegrains live the longest – and replacing just one serving a day, of refined carbs with wholegrains – like eating a Weetabix breakfast rather than say, white toast with honey – increased risk of living a longer life by 8 per cent.
+If that wasn’t enough of a reason to load your bowl, research from Harvard University Medical School found that people who eat the most whole grains live the longest – and replacing just one serving a day, of refined carbs with whole grains – like eating a Weetabix breakfast rather than say, white toast with honey – increased risk of living a longer life by 8 per cent.

 Some people find that high levels of fibre can trigger gas and bloating.
 If that sounds like you have a look at our guide to why you bloat after eating here.

 How Many Calories in Weetabix?